csc413f16/p1a-RZaidan/README.md

-Name:
+Name: Rita Zaidan

-Compilation and Run Successful:
+Compilation and Run Successful: yes, the compilation and run were successful.

-Unit Test Run Successfully:
+Unit Test Run Successfully: Yes, the unit test was successful.

 # Project 1 - CSC 413 Spring 2016
 ###DUE Friday, September 23 by 5:00 PM